Coding Theory and Projective Spaces: Related Work

-This bound was proved by using a different method by T.Etzion and A. Vardy in \cite{codes_in_Projective_Space}.
-This method based on bounds on anticodes in Grassmanian.
-In \cite{Johnson_bound} was shown that the bound (\ref{eq:3.4}) is always stronger then the Singleton bound (\ref{eq:3.3}).\textbf{ }Furthermore, it was proved that the codes known as Steiner structures attain the bound (\ref{eq:3.4}).
+This bound was proved by using a different method by Etzion and Vardy in~\cite{EV,EV08}.
+This method based on bounds on anticodes in the Grassmannian.
+In~\cite{XiFu09} was shown that the bound~(\ref{eq:Steiner}) is always stronger than the Singleton bound~(\ref{eq:Singleton}).
+Furthermore, it was proved~\cite{EV, EV08} that the codes known as Steiner structures attain the bound~(\ref{eq:Steiner}).